bhollis/maruku/tests/unittest/list2.md

 <li>
 <p>This is a list item with two paragraphs.</p>

 <p>This is the second paragraph in the list item.
 You&#8217;re only required to indent the first line.
-Lorem ipsum dolo sit amet, consectetuer adipiscing elit</p>
+Lorem ipsum dolor sit amet, consectetuer adipiscing elit.</p>
 </li>

 <li>